 With the goal of increasing homeownership in low-income neighborhoods, the Home in Five Advantage program began offering homebuyers a BOOST (Better Options for Ownership and Stability Tomorrow) in 2021.
 BOOST was made possible due to grants from the Phoenix IDA and PCDIC.
-In addition to the homebuyer assistance already offered by Home in Five Advantage, BOOST provides additional down payment assistance (DPA) to low-income homebuyers and those individuals and families purchasing homes in low-income census tracts in Maricopa county.
-Below are the primary features of Home in Five Advantage BOOST.
+In addition to the homebuyer assistance already offered by Home in Five Advantage, BOOST provides additional down payment assistance (DPA) to low-income homebuyers \$4.9 and those individuals and Billion families purchasing homes in low-income census tracts in in total Maricopa county.
+Below are Home in Five the primary features of Home loans in Five Advantage BOOST.